-Following the recent article by the Guardian, we wanted to make sure our customers are aware of claims farming and the ever-growing fraudulent behaviour surrounding claims.
+Following an article by the Guardian, we wanted to make sure our customers are aware of claims farming and the ever-growing fraudulent behaviour surrounding claims.
 Which? has called on Google to do more to tackle scam adverts after finding a host of dubious firms appearing at the top of Google searches for car insurance claims numbers and similar searches.
 So, here's everything you need to know…

 Have you ever been called by an unknown number, only for someone to say you've been in an accident?
 Usually you'd hang up immediately – but if you have been in an accident, how do you tell if the call is from someone genuine?

 You may want to make a claim on someone's car insurance, but if you do it with the help of a claims farmer, it could end up costing you money.
 If the claim doesn't go through, the claimant solicitor could drop the case once they realise they have no chance of winning, making you, the claimant, foot the bill.